erikaduan/aws_notes/README.md

 ![](https://img.shields.io/badge/Language-Bash-blue) ![](https://img.shields.io/badge/Language-Python-blue)

 This repository contains AWS CloudShell (bash) code snippets for setting up a secure AWS environment.
 Code snippets are sourced from the [AWS Cookbook](https://github.com/sous-chef/aws) or from [official AWS documentation](https://docs.aws.amazon.com/index.html).
-Architectural patterns are also sourced from the [UK Ministry of Justice AWS Security Guidelines](https://security-guidance.service.justice.gov.uk/baseline-aws-accounts/#baseline-for-amazon-web-services-accounts).
+Architectural patterns are also sourced from the [UK Ministry of Justice AWS Security Guidelines](https://security-guidance.service.justice.gov.uk/baseline-aws-accounts/#baseline-for-amazon-web-services-accounts) and [Statistics Canada AWS resouces](https://github.com/StatCan/daaas).

 **Note:** You are provided with a management console (i.e. GUI) or command line option to perform operations inside AWS.
 The command line interface, also called CloudShell, can be access at the top right panel via the ![](https://github.com/erikaduan/aws_notes/blob/main/figures/CloudShell_icon.svg) icon.
 </br>